Jan van Beveren

 Van Beveren was born in Amsterdam, but moved to Emmen as a teenager.
-After reaching the first team with amateur side VV Emmen, he joined Sparta Rotterdam.
-In 1970, Van Beveren was bought by PSV Eindhoven, where he won three Eredivisie titles, two domestic cups and the UEFA Cup in 1978.
+After reaching the first team with amateur side VV Emmen in 1963, he joined Sparta Rotterdam two years later.
+In 1970, Van Beveren moved to PSV Eindhoven, where he won three Eredivisie titles, two domestic cups and the UEFA Cup in 1978.
 In 1980, he moved to the United States to spend three seasons with the Fort Lauderdale Strikers.
 After playing indoor soccer for two years with the Dallas Sidekicks, Van Beveren retired and settled in Texas.
 He later served as a youth coach at several clubs.
+He died at the age of 63, on 26 June 2011, at his home.

 Van Beveren played 32 caps for the Netherlands national team.
 Although a first choice in the late sixties, his international career was cut short due to a long feud with Johan Cruyff.
-It resulted in Van Beveren missing the 1974 World Cup, and retiring from international football in 1977.
+It resulted in Van Beveren missing the 1974 FIFA World Cup, and retiring from international football in 1977.

 Early years

-Van Beveren was born in Amsterdam, where he spent his first years.
-His father was Wil van Beveren, a sprinter who appeared at the 1936 Olympic Games, competing against Jesse Owens in the 200 metres event.
+Van Beveren was born on 5 March 1948 in Amsterdam, where he spent his first years.
+His father was Wil van Beveren (1911–2003), a sprinter who appeared at the 1936 Olympic Games, competing against Jesse Owens in the 200 metres event.
 His mother was a regional athlete.
-Van Beveren immediately started playing football as a goalkeeper at age 3 with his brother Wil.
+Van Beveren immediately started playing football as a goalkeeper at age 3 with his brother Wil (born 1945).
 His first footballing years were spent on the Stadionplein, next to the Olympic Stadium.
 In 1958, the Van Beveren family moved to Emmen, where father Wil could get a job at the local newspaper.
 The two sons Jan and Wil subsequently joined amateur club VV Emmen.
 Van Beveren was placed in the seventh squad of the under-14s, but his talent was recognized and he quickly rose through the youth ranks.

 He made his debut for Emmen's first team at age 15.
 A year later, Van Beveren decided to try his luck with a professional team: he had set his eyes on Sparta Rotterdam, where his brother Wil had left to play for earlier.
 The Emmen board refused to let him leave, though.
 Even when Van Beveren quit his school and travelled to Rotterdam, the club refused to sign the necessary papers for months, preventing Van Beveren to play.